top of page

 ACF has laid a strong foundation for success, and is now ready to make an even bigger mark, unlocking new opportunities for growth as a company, while realising tangible benefits for the Zimbabwean fiscus and people.

 In 2024, we unveiled our ambitious growth strategy and vision for 2030.
 During phase one, we plan to establish two new wash plants and strategically relocate three existing wash plants to Lalapanzi and Ngezi.
-This will increase our production capacity from 30,000 to 50,000 tonnes per month, contributing $100 million annually to Zimbabwe’s economy.
+This will increase our production capacity to 50,000 tonnes per month, contributing $100 million annually to Zimbabwe’s economy.

 Phase two, set for roll-out between 2026 and 2030, will see further expansion to a total of nine wash plants, increasing chrome production to 60,000 tonnes per month and generating over $150 million in annual revenue for Zimbabwe’s fiscus.
-Additionally, we will maximise the capacity of our aluminothermic plant, creating over 1,000 full-time jobs across our operations and positively impacting the lives of more than 8,000 community members.
+Additionally, we will maximise the capacity of our aluminothermic plant, creating over 1,000 full-time jobs across our operations and positively impacting the lives of more than 6,000 community members.

 Innovation pipeline